Start your pain-free journey today!

 If you’re looking for the most current and evidence-based treatments to heal your torn meniscus, then you’re in the right place!
 A torn meniscus is one of the most common disorders of the knee that we treat in the clinic.
 Because of this, we have developed a very simple but very effective treatment program, that we teach our patients, in order to alleviate their knee pain.

 This article will cover all of the treatments, exercises, and equipment we use for our patients in the clinic.
 We will go over the ins and outs of what the meniscus is and how it can be injured.
 Then we’ll dive in deep to all the treatments that we use to rehabilitate hundreds of patients.
-These have all been tested many times over and are by far the best at home physical therapy treatments for a torn meniscus that you can be doing.
+These have all been tested many times over and are by far the best at home exercises for a torn meniscus that you can be doing.

 Disclaimers and Disclosures: All information in this article is for informational and educational purposes only and should not be taken as individual medical advice.
 Additionally, this article contains affiliate links, meaning when you make a purchase, we make a small commission at no additional cost to you.
 For more information, see our full Disclaimers and Disclosures.